Forensic Analysis of Horizontal Well Systems

 Site Size: 10+ Acres

-Forensic Analysis of Horizontal Well Systems Project Description: Having contracted with a large Environmental Remediation firm to design and install several horizontal well deployed AS and SVE systems to remediate their large plume of JP fuel, the client became concerned that the systems were not functioning as reported (and hence, remediation was not progressing as stated), prompting them to seek a third party expert opinion.
-Their concerns were in part confirmed by extreme localized bubbling of pooled rainwater near the equipment compound, whereas no bubbling in any other area of treatment was seen.
-The client asked us for help.
+Project Description: Having contracted with a large nationally known Environmental Remediation Company to design and install numerous horizontal well deployed AS and SVE systems to clean up their extremely large plume of JP fuel, a major east coast Client became very concerned that the firm's systems were not functioning as routinely reported (and hence, remediation was nonexistant or not progressing as required).
+The Client's many concerns prompted them and the Remediation Firm to seek out Integrity Engineering's help to provide an expert opinion on each system's performance as an independent third-party consultant.
+Client consternation was, in part, confirmed by extreme localized bubbling of pooled rainwater near the equipment compounds, whereas no bubbling in any other areas of treatment was seen.
+The Client was very perplexed, and in major part convinced that remediation would not be completed by the stipulated contractural deadline, irrespective of the progress that the contractor repeatedly stated in its monthly reports.

-We were requested to forensically review the contractor’s installation and each system’s performance to determine if 1) the contractor’s stated levels of performance were accurate, and 2) if not, what could be done to bring overall performance to required levels.
+We were requested to forensically review the contractor’s designs, installations and each system’s performance to determine if 1) the contractor’s stated levels of performance and remediation effectiveness were true and accurate, and 2) if not, what could be done to bring every system's performance to its required level.

-We found significant problems with both the HAS and HSVE systems, including grossly oversized blowers, large well header leaks, a HSVE well placed below the local water table, and general poor operating and reporting practices.
-We generated a guidance document that provided the client with our findings, clear documentation of deficiencies, and suggestions for resolution.
+We found significant problems with every HAS and HSVE system, including grossly oversized blowers, very large well header leaks, one HSVE well placed below the local water table, and general poor construction, operating and reporting practices.
+We generated a very detailed guidance document that provided the Client with our findings, inclusive of indisputable documentation of all of the identified deficiencies, with clearly outlined suggestions and recommendations for complete resolution.

-Following our report, the client required the contractor to excavate several areas and repair fractured well headers.
-Blower speeds were changed, wasteful bypass valves were closed, and reporting practices were revised to represent actual system performance.
-Necessary revisions to all systems were completed over the span of several months, resulting in an immediate and quite noticeable increase in subsurface remediation, leading to the completion of site clean up within the stipulated 5-year term.
+Following receipt of our report, the Client agreed fully with it.
+They required the contractor to excavate several areas and repair fractured and misconnected well headers.
+Blower speeds were changed, wasteful bypass valves were closed, and reporting practices were revised to accurately represent actual system performance.
+Necessary revisions to all systems were completed over the span of several months, resulting in an immediate and very noticeable increase in subsurface remediation, leading to the completion of site clean up within the stipulated 5-year term.